Joe Douglas (American football): Chicago Bears

 For the 2015 season, Douglas was director of college scouting for the Chicago Bears.

 Philadelphia Eagles

 In 2016, Douglas joined the Philadelphia Eagles to become their vice president of player personnel.

 New York Jets

 On June 7, 2019, Douglas signed a six-year contract to become the general manager of the New York Jets.
+The Jets fired Douglas on November 19, 2024, after a 3–8 start to the season.

+Philadelphia Eagles (second stint)

+On May 19, 2025, Douglas was hired by the Philadelphia Eagles in a senior scouting role.
+On July 21, the Eagles announced that Douglas' official position would be the senior personnel director and advisor to the general manager.

 Personal life

+Douglas and his wife Shannon married in 2004.
+Together they have three children: Daughter Addison, son Tommy, and daughter Leighton.

-Douglas is married to his wife Shannon, and they have three children together.
-He was an extra in the film The Replacements in 2000.
+Douglas was an extra in the film The Replacements in 2000.